Publisher IDW Announces The Mueller Report Graphic Novel

 Americans are conditioned to see literally everything in politics today as a “Red Team” versus “Blue Team” fight.
 Gone are the days when something like foreign interference in a U.S. political campaign would be universally derided by Republicans and Democrats alike.
 President Trump is of especially unique character, because he openly talks about what could be described as obstructing justice or accepting foreign help during the election.
 Republican or Democrat, the issues raised in the Mueller Report are concerning and almost certainly not politically-motivated in the way that the president’s cheerleaders in the press would have you believe.
 Still, as long as President Trump is in office, this is a matter not for the courts but rather for Congress.
 Those in favor of impeaching the president believe that if more people were aware of the case, they’d agree.
 This is one goal of projects like the Mueller Report graphic novel.

 Along with the Muller Report graphic novel from IDW, there are plenty ways to find out what is inside the report.
 You can read it yourself for free online or pick up physical editions of the report, often annotated by reporters.
 There are also other projects like the Mueller Report graphic novel that hope to break down the contents of the document in a more digestible way.
 At 9:00 PM on Monday, June 24, 2019, a star-studded cast will live-stream a dramatic reading of the report.
-Mark Hamill, Zachary Quinto, Ben McKenzie, Annette Benning, and others will perform from a script written by Robert Schenkkan and adapted from the original report.
+Mark Hamill (who will be in Star Wars: Episode IX), Zachary Quinto, Ben McKenzie (who you can catch in the Gotham Season 5 finale), Annette Benning, and others will perform from a script written by Robert Schenkkan and adapted from the original report.
 Just like with the Mueller Report graphic novel, the subject matter will be factual but not without some dramatic license.

 There is no question that President Donald Trump is one of the most disliked chief executives in history, both by his peers in government and the public-at-large.
 Thus, this means the vitriol coming from the political media is even more intense than it usually is.
 However, be warned, that there are entire cottage media industries designed to make people on the left or the right angry at everything.
 It’s much easier to get “clicks” and “shares” when your audience is outraged.
 Thus, folks who adopt an ideological or partisan bent have a vested interest in one outcome over another.
 Robert Mueller, however, is not one of those people.
 The source material for the Mueller Report graphic novel will be objective and factual.
 However, the presentation of those facts might be filtered through the opinions of the storytellers.
 (And “opinion” is not a synonym for “bias.”)